Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 HOW IS MY SCORE IN THE ESAT USED?

 Cambridge uses students’ marks in the ESAT to make decisions about which applicants they should invite to interview, giving them a further indicator in addition to predicted and achieved grades.
+For applicants to Imperial, some of whom are interviewed and others who are not, the ESAT test grade will factor into whether or not they receive an offer in the spring.

 Whilst the ESAT is important in their selection processes, it is always used as part of a matrix and considered alongside other factors submitted with the application, such as predicted grades and personal statement.